VoltLang/Website/doc/expressions.md

 if an expression has a side-effect (function calls and the like set the flag).

-Verify expression is a value with isValueExp(), should assume that the given exp's has varified its own children.
-So BinOp and the so on should be considered a values.
+Verify expression is a value with isValueExp(), should assume that the given exp's has verified its own children.
+So BinOp and the so on should be considered values.

 # IdentifierExp